 The North Galactic Pole lies in the northern constellation Coma Berenices.
-And the South Galactic Pole lies in the southern constellation Sculptor.
+Likewise, the South Galactic Pole lies in the southern constellation Sculptor.
 The galactic latitude of that pole would be -90 degrees.

 From our earthly vantage point, we can’t see into our galaxy’s center.
-That’s because nearly all the Milky Way’s visible contents – gas, dust, stars – lie in the flat plane of the galaxy, at 0 degrees galactic longitude.
-When we look toward the Milky Way’s center, there’s a lot of stuff obscuring our view between us and the center.
-But looking toward the poles of the galaxy is different.
+That’s because nearly all the Milky Way’s visible contents – gas, dust, stars – lie in the flat plane of the galaxy, at zero degrees galactic longitude.
+To be sure, when we look toward the Milky Way’s center, there’s a lot of stuff obscuring our view between us and the center.
+But looking toward the poles of the galaxy is different, however.
 Then we’re looking up and away from the star-rich plane of the galaxy.
-We’re looking more clearly into the space beyond our galaxy.
+IN this case, we’re looking more clearly into the space beyond our galaxy.
 And so astronomers say that looking toward Sculptor is like looking out our galaxy’s south window.

 How to find Sculptor

 People in the Southern Hemisphere can spy Sculptor overhead on November evenings.
 For Northern Hemisphere observers, you’ll have to have a clear horizon to the south and a dark-sky site.
 Notably, there is one bright star is in this region of sky, and it doesn’t belong to Sculptor.
 Fomalhaut, with the nickname of the loneliest star, is part of the constellation Piscis Austrinus the Southern Fish.
 Look east of Piscis Austrinus and below Cetus the Whale with its star Diphda.
 See that dark empty space?
 That’s Sculptor.